danieloskarsson/jsond/README.md

 ## Introduction

 JSOND, _may also be written as_ jsond, is a way of defining JSON using JSON.
-The object being defined is created using json where values are either a nested object, an array, or a string representing the data type.
+The structure being defined is created using JSON where values are either a nested object, an array, or a string defining the type of data.

 ### JSON